abhijaysingh/abhijaysingh.github.io/_pages/about.md

 Thanks for stopping by!

-I'm a graduate student at the University of Maryland, College Park.
-Currently, I am interning at Synopsys where I am working on document interpretation using large language models.
+I'm a graduate student at the [University of Maryland, College Park](https://www.umd.edu).
+Currently, I am interning at [Synopsys Inc.](https://www.synopsys.com/ai/ai-powered-eda.html) where I am working on understanding long documents using language models.

-Prior to my Masters, I was a Software Engineer in the Product and Innovation team at HoloSuit Pte.
-Ltd.
+Prior to my Masters, I was a Software Engineer in the Product and Innovation team at [HoloSuit Pte.
+Ltd.](https://www.holoworld.one).

-I graduated with a B.E. in Computer Science and Engineering from JSS Science and Technology University (formerly SJCE), Mysore, India in 2020.
+I completed my undergrad from [JSS Science and Technology University](https://www.sjce.ac.in) (formerly SJCE), Mysore, India in 2020.